Make an appointment by telephone

 Ultrasound examination of the carotid artery

 Approximately 20% of all strokes in Germany result from a narrowing of the carotid artery.
-Parts of a deposit in the carotid artery are carried along with the bloodstream and transported to the brain or eye, where they block the blood flow.
+Parts of a deposit in the carotid artery are carried along with the blood flow and carried into the brain or eye and clog the bloodstream here.

-Fortunately, the carotid artery can be examined very effectively for stenosis (narrowing) using ultrasound, and this should be recommended for everyone with certain risk factors.
-This is even more important if classic symptoms of circulatory disorders in the brain or eye have already occurred: short-term blindness in one eye for several seconds (amaurosis fugax), weakness or paralysis in an arm or leg, or acute speech disorders.
+Fortunately, the carotid artery can be examined very well for stenoses (constrictions) using ultrasound and should be examined in the case of Presence of certain risk factors is recommended to everyone.
+All the more so if classic symptoms of a circulatory disorder in the brain or eye have already occurred: short-term blindness in one eye for several seconds (amaurosis fugax), weakness or paralysis in one arm or leg or acute speech disorders.

-These can be warning signs of an impending stroke and should always prompt immediate contact with an acute care hospital—ideally one with a specialized neurology department and an affiliated stroke unit.
+This can Harbingers of an impending stroke and should always lead to immediate contact with an acute hospital - ideally with a specialised neurological department with an attached stroke unit.

-The carotid artery is examined using ultrasound, which is a safe procedure.
-This allows doctors to determine whether there is already severe calcification caused by arteriosclerosis.
-If there is a significant narrowing of the vessel diameter of more than 70%, surgery on the carotid artery or dilation of the artery with stent implantation may be necessary to reduce the risk of stroke.
+The examination of the carotid artery is carried out using ultrasound and is harmless.
+This makes it possible to recognise whether there is already high-grade calcification caused by arteriosclerosis.
+If there is a significant narrowing of the vessel diameter via 70% If a stroke is present, it may be necessary to operate on the carotid artery or dilate it with stent implantation in order to reduce the risk of a stroke.

-An examination of the carotid artery for narrowing is always recommended if there are significantly elevated fat levels in the blood or if there are corresponding symptoms originating from the carotid artery.
-These include, for example, visual disturbances in one eye with temporary blindness, paralysis or numbness in a limb, word-finding difficulties, etc. There is no official age limit for carotid artery examinations.
+An examination of the carotid artery for constrictions is always recommended if there are significantly increased fat levels in the blood or if there are corresponding symptoms originating from the carotid artery.
+These include, for example, visual disturbances in one eye with temporary blindness, paralysis or numbness in one limb, difficulty finding words, etc. There is no official age limit for the examination of the carotid artery.

-The examination of the carotid artery takes only a few minutes and is performed on the patient while awake and lying down.
-The ultrasound device provides a clear view of the artery in the neck and allows the extent and significance of any narrowing or deposits in the carotid artery to be assessed.
+The examination of the carotid artery only takes a few minutes and is performed with the patient awake and lying down.
+With the ultrasound device, the carotid artery in the neck can be clearly seen and the extent and significance of constrictions or deposits in the carotid artery can be analysed.

+can be assessed.
 The examination is not painful.
-I will then explain the findings in detail and provide recommendations for treatment.
+I will then explain the findings in detail and make recommendations for action.

-For patients with statutory health insurance, the costs of an examination of the carotid artery by me as a private physician are not covered.
-In this case, the patient is responsible for the costs, and the cost of a bilateral examination with subsequent discussion of the findings is approximately $150.
-For private patients, the costs are covered by private health insurance companies if there are corresponding complaints.
-In the case of a purely preventive examination at the patient's request, this is an IGeL service and the cost coverage should be clarified with the health insurance company in advance.
+For patients with statutory health insurance, the costs for an examination of the carotid artery by me as a private doctor are not covered.
+In this case, the patient pays for the examination themselves and the costs for a bilateral examination followed by a discussion of the findings amount to approx. 150 euros.
+In the case of private patients, the costs are covered by the private health insurance companies.
+In the case of a purely preventive examination at the patient's request, this is an IGeL service and the assumption of costs should be clarified with the health insurance company in advance.

-A narrowing of the carotid artery can lead to visual impairment with temporary blindness in one eye for several seconds or minutes (known as amaurosis fugax = temporary blindness).
-In addition, unilateral paralysis or sensory disturbances in one limb may occur.
-Word-finding difficulties, speech disorders, reading disorders, or a drooping corner of the mouth on one side may be further indications of symptomatic narrowing of the carotid artery and thus an impending stroke.
-If the symptoms described resolve spontaneously within 24 hours, this is referred to as a TIA (transient ischemic attack).
+A narrowing of the carotid artery can lead to a visual impairment with short-term blindness in one eye for several seconds or minutes (so-called amaurosis fugax = temporary blindness).
+Furthermore, one-sided paralysis or sensory disturbances of an extremity can occur.
+Difficulty finding words, speech disorders, reading disorders or a drooping corner of the mouth on one side can be further indications of a symptomatic narrowing of the carotid artery and thus an impending stroke.
+If the symptoms described above resolve spontaneously within 24 hours, this is referred to as a TIA (transient ischaemic attack).

-The ultrasound examination of the carotid artery is painless and involves no risk.
-It is performed in a relaxed atmosphere, taking into account any positioning difficulties in the cervical spine when turning the head to one side.
+The ultrasound examination of the carotid artery is not painful and is not associated with any risk.
+It is carried out in a relaxed atmosphere, taking into account any difficulties in positioning the cervical spine when turning the head to one side.